suusanp/stealth-health/m5/prototype.md

   - Hide strategy was used to store the user data securely, by storing the encrypted data in secure local storage.
 All the sensitive data was encrypted by default.
 Further privacy was ensured by user authentication.

-  - User was informed about every single data we are tracking and every single metric we are calculating, complying with the Inform strategy.
+  - The user was informed about every single data we are tracking and every single metric we are calculating, complying with the Inform strategy.

-  - User was given the choice to control all of their preferences, from for how long they want to keep their data, to what data they allow the application to collect.
+  - The user was given the choice to control all of their preferences, from how long they want to keep their data, to what data they allow the application to collect.
 User was also given the clear choice of deleting all of their data at any given time.

 - **Lessons Learned and Perspectives**:

-  - Stealth Health of course has some limitations, as we were not able to implement some of the features of FitBit and similar health devices, which rely on constant user data stream and advanced sensors.
+  - Stealth Health of course has some limitations, as we were not able to implement some of the features of Fitbit and similar health devices, which rely on constant user data stream and advanced sensors.
 However, we were still able to keep the most important features of any such application and were also able to provide a simulation of how syncing a FitBit device would work on Stealth Health if we had access to the FitBit API.

   - As we progressed through the implementation of our project, we further realized the importance of committing to privacy-by-design principles from the very start of a project, as that choice we committed to set the whole implementation route.
 We also realized it is much harder to try to add a privacy-enhancing function to an existing application than it is to develop a brand-new application focused on privacy by default.